 Roses are red, violets are blue, my glasses are tortoise, how about you?

 Fashion experts say its popularity stems from the fact that it suits pretty much everyone and anyone.
-Its warm brown and amber colours will brighten darker skin tones and add a touch of light to the eyes.
+Their warm brown and amber colours will brighten darker skin tones and add a touch of light to the eyes.
 Tortoise is also a great softer option for fair skin types where black frames can prove to be a little too harsh.
-Plus, it’s a style that flatters both women and men!
+Plus, it’s a style that flatters both women and men, with an independent and original personality.

 Why are they named Tortoise frames?